RLSebastian/RLSebastian/README.md

-- 👋 Hi, I’m @RLSebastian
+- 👋 Hi, I’m Sebastian
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning DAW
 - 💞️ I’m looking to collaborate on Web Developement
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: VIVA ESPAÑA
+- ⚡ Fun fact: No hay cosas divertidas aquí

 <!---
 RLSebastian/RLSebastian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.